-The primary effects on the City from the COVID-19 Global Pandemic has been a reduction in payroll, insurance and occupational license tax revenue received and an increase in unbudgeted expenses for personal protective equipment.
+The primary effects on the City from the COVID-19 Global Pandemic has been a reduction in occupational license tax revenue received and an increase in unbudgeted expenses for personal protective equipment.
 The City management is unsure of a timeline for when, or if, these revenues and expenses will return to pre-pandemic levels.
-The 2020-21 fiscal year budget has been passed to incorporate the effects of the pandemic on the revenues and expenses.
+The 2021-22 fiscal year budget has been passed to incorporate the effects of the pandemic on the revenues and expenses.